mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ### Link shapes

-And finally, the default link shape:
+And the default link shape:

 ``` - Link shapes
 default